antronerds/r2-training-courses/docs/Methylation_analysis.md

 ## 2 Generating a Heatmap

-For analysis of the human methylome in order to study the potential tumor suppressors we are using the R2 platform and the methylome dataset available in R2.
-The methylome is analyzed by an EPIC array (details), which is bisulfite treatment based.
+For analysis of the human methylome in order to study the potential tumor suppressors we are using the R2 platform and the methylome datasets available in R2.
+R2 hosts many methylome datasets generated on  Illumina platforms, including the 450K, EPIC, and EPIC v2 arrays.
+Which is bisulfite treatment based.
 It determines methylated vs. unmethylated DNA target regions between probes (oligonucleotides), and per methylated region per each probe, a Heatmap is a useful tool to observe each (un)methylated probes and the clustered region of isoforms in relation to a degree of methylation.

 As an example for this manual, a Heatmap is generated under the following conditions: "cancer pharmacogenomic tissue", "cell line" type from "Illumina" company by the author name "Esteller".
 Also, this dataset shows how the Heatmap looks like from the highly proliferated cancer samples.
 Later in *Section 3 Comparing Methylation Heatmaps* of this manual, the Heatmap from this example will be compared with two other examples from different datasets.
 The tutorial scope will be then expanded to more complicated conditions such as a tutorial on "Expression" dataset.